eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 Please see [Property](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3#property) for more information on the property type and the descriptions of each field.
 Similar to the DTDL interface type, Ibeji mandates the description field.
 Despite DTDL v3 spec considering the `@id` field for properties as optional, Ibeji requires it.
 This helps in translating your DTDL files to code.

 You can add more signals to the HVAC system, but ensure they are properties, not commands, which we will discuss in the next section.
 Signals unrelated to HVAC should not be included in the HVAC interface.
 As suggested in [1.1 DTDL interfaces](#11-dtdl-interfaces), it is beneficial to segregate interfaces to maintain conciseness and group related components together.

-### 1.5 DTDL commands
+### 1.5 DTDL Commands

->[Command:](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3#command) "A Command describes a function or operation that can be performed on any digital twin".
+>[Command:](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3#command) "A `Command` describes a function or operation that can be performed on any digital twin".

-Consider our HVAC digital twin that you created in [1.2 Create HVAC and HMI interfaces](#12-create-hvac-and-hmi-interfaces).
+Consider the HVAC digital twin that you created in [1.2 Create HVAC and HMI Interfaces](#12-create-hvac-and-hmi-interfaces).

 To add properties to the HMI digital twin model, replace the existing content of `hmi.json` with the following: